Japanese Love

 GAZ DE CHIPS

-Gaz de Chips mauve is the addictive Régnié in Blood, gamay picked on its own at a friend's house in the Beaujolais with colour as red as your cheeks on a windy day.
+Gaz de Chips mauve is the addictive Régnié in Blood, gamay picked on its own at a friend's house in the Beaujolais with a colour as red as your cheeks on a windy day.

 TETRAPOD